mitranim/sublime-fmt/messages/install.md

 (More in the readme: https://github.com/mitranim/sublime-fmt)

 Fmt has NO DEFAULT FORMATTERS.
+It invokes CLI programs installed globally on your system.
 You must specify them in the plugin settings:

     menu → Preferences → Package Settings → Fmt → Settings